eqtble, a platform that uses data analytics to create healthier workplaces, raises $2.7M seed – TechCrunch

 For example, one of eqtble’s clients realized that their hiring managers were being passed more applications than they had time to look at.
 This created a bottleneck, because they weren’t able to interview people quickly enough.
 Other clients saw that candidates were dropping out because the interview process was too long.

-“If you as an organization are saying ‘we’re going to have six rounds of interviews, it’s going to take three months to interview, you’re going to lose out on good candidates,” says Ifiegbu.
+“If you as an organization are saying ‘we’re going to have six rounds of interviews, it’s going to take three months to interview,’ you’re going to lose out on good candidates,” says Ifiegbu.
 “Other people are closing candidates within one to two weeks.”

 Using data to increase diversity, equity and inclusion